 Conclusion about Choosing a Good Domain Name

 While there are many more tips for domain name selection and I can go on and on.
-But I believe in “Keeping it Simple” philosophy.
+But I believe in the “Keeping it Simple” philosophy.
 I don’t want you to waste your time reading hundreds of domain selection tips and ideas only to waste time.
 Sometimes more information can be overwhelming and this is why most people fail.
-People who spend lots of time in overthinking, are more prone to failure disease.
+People who spend lots of time overthinking, are more prone to failure disease.
 Yes, failure is a disease!

 I don’t want to be one of those.
 I want to help you succeed.
 So stop thinking and start acting!
 Register your domain now.
-You can grab a special discount on domain purchase by following this link.
+You can grab a special discount on domain purchases by following this link.